What is calcium?

 Calcium is in foods such as milk, cheese, and yogurt.
 Vegetables like broccoli, kale, and Chinese cabbage have calcium.
 You can get calcium if you eat the soft edible bones in canned sardines and canned salmon.
 Foods with added (fortified) calcium include some cereals, juices, soy beverages, and tofu.
 The food label will show how much calcium was added.

 You can figure out how much calcium is in a food by looking at the percent daily value section on the nutrition facts label.
 The food label assumes the daily value of calcium is 1,100 mg.
 So if one serving of a food has a daily value of 20% of calcium, that food has 220 mg of calcium in one serving.

-Some people who do not get enough calcium may need supplements.
-Calcium supplements are available as citrate or carbonate.
+Some people who don't get enough calcium may need supplements.
+Two common calcium supplements are calcium citrate and calcium carbonate.
 Calcium carbonate is best absorbed when it is taken with food.
 Calcium citrate can be absorbed well with or without food.
-Spreading calcium out over the course of the day can reduce stomach upset and helps your body absorb the calcium better.
+Spreading calcium out over the course of the day can reduce stomach upset.
+And your body absorbs it better when it is spread over the day.
 Try not to take more than 500 mg of calcium supplement at a time.